International Non-Proprietary Name (INN): aminophenyl butyric acid (phenibut)

 When used in the elderly phenibut does not cause loadedness or excessive apathy.

 The drug normalizes the processes of lipid peroxidation.
 Phenibut does not affect cholinergic and adrenergic receptors.

-- vestibular disorders, prevention of motion sickness, Ménière’s disease;
+- vestibular disorders, prevention of motion sickness, vertigo, Ménière’s disease;

-- as an auxiliary in the treatment of alcohol withdrawal syndrome (to counteract psychopathological and somatic vegetative dysfunction);
+- part of the complex treatment of alcohol withdrawal syndrome; reversal of psychopathological and somatic vegetative dysfunction;